Salman Khan: The superstar who lives dangerously

 - From the section India

-Salman Khan, who has been handed a five-year jail term for running over five homeless men, killing one of them, in a 2002 hit-and-run driving incident in Mumbai, is one of India's biggest and most popular film stars.
+Khan, who was handed a five-year jail term in May for running over five homeless men in Mumbai, killing one of them, is one of India's biggest and most popular film stars.

-The verdict is a huge setback for the 49-year-old actor who has acted in more than 80 Hindi-language films.
-He is known for his romantic roles as well as hardcore action films and has won several prestigious Indian cinema awards.
+The 49-year-old actor, who has acted in more than 80 Hindi-language films, is known for his romantic roles as well as action films and has won several prestigious Indian cinema awards.

 Khan is that rare Bollywood star who has a huge fan following across the vast spectrum of Indian society.